JaredAll/Tetris/README.md

 # Tetris

+## Controls

+Assuming one is successful in building the project with the newly minted CMake integration, the controls for playing Tetris are:
+r: rotate
+left arrow key: move piece left
+right arrow key: move piece right
+down arrow key: move piece down
+enter: drop piece to bottom
+As of now, there is no option to save a piece for later.
+This is a simple, barebones implementation of Tetris.

+## Mathematics

 There was some fun mathematics involved in rotating the tetris pieces;
 more to come later.

 # Build

 I have added CMake compatibility for the Tetris executable, but not for the tests.
 Running Tetris requires PThreads, SDL2, SDL2\_Image, and SDL2\_TTF.
 The CMakeLists.txt file is under the /build/cmake/ directory.